ABettega/citifyd-be/README.md

 There are stores and products already seeded.

+## HOWTO
+After cloning the project, you can run tests or run the app.
+There is a database (PostgreSQL) being created in both processes.

+For testing:
+`docker compose -f docker-compose.test.yml up --build`

+After testing, you should run:
+`docker compose down -v`

+For "production" usage:
+`docker compose -f docker-compose.yml up --build`

 ### Routes
 #### Store
 - GET localhost:3000/v1/store - Lists stores in the marketplace